intel/tdx-linux/README.md

     cp Build/OvmfX64/DEBUG_GCC5/FV/OVMF.fd ./OVMF.fd
     ```

 * Additional notes on Host and Guest setup and booting can be found in the [wiki](https://github.com/intel/tdx-linux/wiki/Instruction-to-set-up-TDX-host-and-guest).
+One thing not mentioned on the wiki: make sure TDX guest has "clearcpuid=mtrr" in its kernel command line.

 ## Specific notes for device passthrough to TD
 * `Host and Guest Kernel`